HPS Part IB Supervision Topics

 Popper

-Can we manage without induction?
+Can we manage without induction?or

 Does Popper succeed in distinguishing science from pseudo-science?